majid-paktinat/Weather-Dashboard/README.md

 # Weather-Dashboard

-I uesed [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+I used [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 Searched cities are being saved in `localStorage` and get fetched.

 ## business rules: